RebinW/Microsoft-SC-300/00-tenant-setup/05-external-collaboration-settings.md

 1. option: Out of questions in our environment, I always think least privelege.
 This option would mean:
    - Guest users can view user lists. group memberships and directory info.

 2.  option: Valid but I still see no reason that guest users should have the visibility and actions such as:
       - Look up some users and groups
       - Resolve names
       - See limited metadata
+This options also means that guest users can see membership of all non-hidden groups

 This would help collaboration in MS 365 such as:
       - Teams mentions
       - sharing
       - finding people

 3. option: Following least privelege we're going with this option for now.
 If at a later stage we find it necessary for collaboration to go with the second option we can only change the setting.
 For now this means that guest users can only see:
      - Their own profile
      - Their own group membership

 **3. Guest invite settings**